shaneelu/Team15ECE3400.github.io/Lab/Lab2/Lab2.md

 ![](./AcousticPictures/Non-InvertingOpAmp.JPG)
 > Figure 12.
 Op-amp implementation.

-We then generated a 660 Hz signal with amplitude of 200 mVpp figure 13 into vin of the non-inverting op amp circuit and measured vout with an oscilloscope.
+We then generated a 660 Hz signal with amplitude of 200 mVpp figure 13 into Vin of the non-inverting op amp circuit and measured Vout with an oscilloscope.
 The oscilloscope reading showed a gain of 10X figure 14 which shows that the op-amp works.

 ![](./AcousticPictures/660HzSignalGenerator.JPG)
 > Figure 13.
 Signal generator output of 660 Hz 200mVpp